WithPrecedent/snickerdoodle/README.md

 ## What is snickerdoodle?

-`snickerdoodle`is an easy-to-use cookiecutter template for Python projects utilizing `pdm`, `mkdocs`, GitHub Actions, `ruff`, and other modern tools.
+`snickerdoodle`is an easy-to-use, general-purpose cookiecutter template for Python projects utilizing `pdm`, `mkdocs`, GitHub Actions, `ruff`, and other modern tools.
 To see what a repository looks like using the template, you can check out [`snickerdoodle_demo`](https://github.com/withprecedent/snickerdoodle_demo).

 ## Why use snickerdoodle?